Wagner Airless Paint Sprayer: 3 Flexio Models Ranked (2026)

 Wagner Spraytech FLEXiO 3550 18V Cordless HVLP Paint Sprayer

-The Flexio 3550 is the Wagner airless paint sprayer for projects where a power outlet isn’t accessible.
+The Flexio 3550 is the Wagner airless paint sprayer for projects where a power outlet is not accessible.
 Running on an 18V battery platform (two batteries included), it delivers the same X-Boost turbine output as the corded Flexio models with zero cord drag or outlet dependency.
 This is the most significant practical advantage for painting decks, fences, sheds, and outbuildings where running an extension cord is inconvenient or impossible.

 Battery life runs approximately 20–30 minutes of continuous spraying per charge — enough to complete a standard deck section or fence run before swapping to the second included battery.
 The cordless design adds meaningful weight compared to the corded models, so fatigue on overhead work is more noticeable.
 The unit ships with both the iSpray and Detail Finish nozzle.
 For outdoor and remote project work, this is the most capable cordless consumer Wagner airless paint sprayer on the market.
 For primarily indoor work, the corded 590 or 595 is the better choice at lower cost.